 They also have a vegetarian pita.
-If you are interested in these types of options, I have a whole vegan food guide at Disney World.
+If you are interested in these options, I have a whole vegan food guide at Disney World.

 Before you object, I know there’s a bar, and it is defined as a “lounge,” but you are at Disney World.
 These types of places are actually family-friendly.
-However, they are not what you would probably imagine as being a typical bar scene.
+They are not what you would probably imagine as a typical bar scene.

-The lounge offers a variety of different style-seating.
+The lounge offers a variety of seating.
 The decor here is a Northern Pacific Americana.
 It’s all warm and inviting, like the rest of the Wilderness Lodge.

-Even the bar area is nicely finished with the bear carvings serving as columns on each end.
+The bar area is nicely finished, with the bear carvings serving as columns on each end.

-Territory Lounge is also where you can find the popular Mushroom Bisque that the former Artist Point served.
-So if you are a fan of mushrooms or are craving a bowl of warm soup (yes, the Wilderness Lodge can put you in a chilly mood no matter the outdoor Florida atmosphere), then make sure to add Territory Lounge to your list of dining stops.
+Territory Lounge is where you can find the famous Mushroom Bisque that the former Artist Point served.
+So if you are a fan of mushrooms or are craving a bowl of warm soup, then make sure to add Territory Lounge to your list of dining stops.

 Whispering Canyon Cafe at Wilderness Lodge